JakubStiburek/blog-articles/Dev/The Agile Conundrum.md

 - **don't do any meta-work.** Concentrate maximum of your time on developing and/or discussing the software.
 - **focus on building your own methodology**, your own practices and let them naturally surface.
 Like the nature of the product, the work itself is volatile.
 Using a prefabricated framework leads to apathy, inefficiency and bad software. **Abolish ceremonies.**
 - **Consider moving away from sprints.** They don't bring much value to software developers or users.
 They bring value to the management because they introduce subtle deadlines and a way how to measure (although inefficiently) work.
 Develop whatever you agree on is most important and when you are done just pick another feature and show the finished work to the users.
-- lastly **not work in an agile way doesn't necessarily mean that you have to get back to waterfall.** Agile is relying heavily on the face-to-face communication.
+- lastly **not working in an agile way doesn't necessarily mean that you have to get back to waterfall.** Agile is relying heavily on the face-to-face communication.
 It can be hard to work that way remotely for example.
 Just imagine open-source software being built in an agile way.
 It doesn't work.
 Agile is meant for small concentrated teams. **Don't be afraid to embrace a different approach.**